Finnish haulage sector

 Support in crisis situations through “colleague help”

-The service is in Finnish.
+The service is in Finnish and Swedish.
 The crisis can any form of mental distress related to the profession within road haulage.
 The distress can be related, for instance, to a traffic accident.
 Haulage entrepreneurs can also encounter financial difficulties in running the business.

 How does “colleague help” work?